Albert-Aiqi-Zhang/Pathfinding-Algorithm-Visualizer/README.md

 4. Depth-First Search Algorithm: actually it is not suitable for pathfinding.
 It uses a stack (Last In, First Out) to visit nodes.
 It cannot guarantee the shortest path, nor a fast process.

 5. Greedy Best-First Search Algorithm: it is a 'complent' of Dijkstra's algorithm with respect to A * since it only relies on heuristics.
 In this application I uses Manhattan distance as a heuristic.
-Although it is often faster than the above algorithms, it canonot guarantee the shortest path, like many other greedy algorithms.
+Although it is often faster than the above algorithms, it cannot guarantee the shortest path, like many other greedy algorithms.

 ![greedy best-first search](https://github.com/Albert-Aiqi-Zhang/Pathfinding-Algorithm-Visualizer/blob/main/imgs/greedy_best_first.png)